TABLE OF CONTENTS

 Stable Diffusion is a deep learning, text-to-image model released in 2022 by Stability AI based on diffusion techniques.
 It is primarily used to generate detailed images conditioned on text descriptions.
 However, it can also be applied to tasks such as inpainting, outpainting, and generating image-to-image translations guided by a text prompt.
 It is a type of deep generative artificial intelligence model.
 Its code and model weights have been open-sourced and it can run on most consumer hardware.

 With more open access, Stable Diffusion Artificial Intelligence allows you to explore prompting the system to render imaginative concepts and combine ideas.
 Its image generation capabilities continue to progress as researchers fine-tune the technique to produce increasingly realistic and intricate images from text across a growing range of applications.
-In this article, we will explore what is Stable Diffusion.
+In this article, we will explore what is stable diffusion architecture.

 Stable Diffusion Artificial Intelligence uses a latent diffusion model (LDM) developed by the CompVis research group.
-Diffusion models are trained to iteratively add noise to and then remove noise from images, functioning as a sequence of denoising autoencoders.
+Architecture of stable diffusion is trained to iteratively add noise to and then remove noise from images, functioning as a sequence of denoising autoencoders.
 The key components of Stable Diffusion's architecture are a variational autoencoder (VAE), a U-Net decoder, and an optional text encoder.

 -